 Try to think about all the aspects of the trousers to work out when they would be appropriate to wear.
 If you’re looking for something that is appropriate for all occasions, consider a pair of chinos or any other trouser that has a tapered fit.

-Get that right and you’re ready for our selection of killer brands that offer quality trousers for any occasion.
+Get that right and you’re ready for our selection of killer brands that offer the best men’s quality trousers for any occasion.

 Founded by none other than world champion surfer Kelly Slater, Outerknown is a brand committed to style and sustainability.
 With clothing made from organic cotton, you can be sure you'll be doing some good for the planet while also investing in some surf-inspired and summer-approved pants.